 Know what's happening.

 Keep an eye on which diseases are spreading in Spokane County.
-Visit the Respiratory Illness Dashboard to see trends for diseases circulating in our community based hospitalizations, deaths and wastewater surveillance.
+Visit the Respiratory Illness Dashboard to see trends for diseases circulating in our community based on hospitalizations, deaths and wastewater surveillance.

 Get vaccinated.